Dionisiy/CA/javascript-basics.md

 These functions, `document.querySelector` and `alert`, are built into the browser for you to use whenever you like.

 If you see something that looks like a variable name, but has brackets — `()` — after it, it is probably a function.
 Functions often take [arguments](https://developer.mozilla.org/en-US/docs/Glossary/Argument "arguments: An argument is a value (primitive or object) passed as input to a function.") — bits of data they need to do their job.
 These go inside the brackets, separated by commas if there is more than one item.

 For example, the `alert()` function makes a pop-up box appear inside the browser window, but we need to give it a string as an argument to tell the function what to write in the pop-up box.

+You can define your own functions — in this next example we write a simple function that takes two numbers as arguments and multiplies them: